xiangwenliu/Faster-RCNN-on-customer-dataset/README.md

 This Python implementation is base on [Faster-RCNN](https://github.com/rbgirshick/py-faster-rcnn).

-Training Faster-RCNN with VGG-16 on a customer dataset, as fallows.
+Training Faster-RCNN with VGG-16 on a customer dataset as fallows.
 ### Step 1: Download Faster-RCNN:
 We'll call the directory that you cloned Faster R-CNN into `Faster-RCNN-root`